stfalcon-studio/ChatKit/docs/COMPONENT_MESSAGES_LIST.md

 #### Click listeners

-Of course, the adapter have listeners for such important actions as short and long clicks.
+Of course, the adapter has listeners for such important actions as short and long clicks.
 They just returns a message object that has been pressed, with a type that is specified as the generic type of adapter:

 ```java
 public interface OnMessageClickListener<MESSAGE extends IMessage> {